antfarmar/Unity-Reference/README.md

 * A function that can suspend its execution (yield) until the given `YieldInstruction` finishes.
 * Can be used as a way to spread an effect over a period time, but it is also a **useful optimization**:

-> When a task doesn’t need to be repeated quite so frequently, you can put it in a coroutine to get an update regularly but not every single frame. *i.e. Calling an expensive function every frame in `Update()` might introduce significant overhead.
-To overcome this, use a coroutine to call it, say, every tenth of a second instead.*
+> When a task does not need to be needlessly repeated quite so frequently, you can put it in a coroutine to get an update regularly but not in every single frame.
+Also, calling an expensive function every frame in `Update()` might introduce significant overhead.
+To overcome this, use a coroutine to call it, say, only every tenth of a second instead.*

 ```csharp
 void Update() {